- Practice Hours (by appointment)

 Children under the age of 6 are Bulk Billed.

 Please be advised that a Full fee will be applied to Saturday morning appointments for all including Concession Card holders and Children under 13.

-Procedures performed in this practice such as ECG, stitches(Suturing),some dressings etc., attract separate fees, please enquire at reception.
+Procedures performed in this practice such as Skin Excisions, ECG, stitches(Suturing),some dressings etc., attract separate fees, please enquire at reception.